alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>Kinkaku-ji, or the Golden Temple, is one of the most famous stops in Kyoto.</figcaption>
 </figure>

-The two main religions in Japan are buddhism and shinto.
+The two main religions in Japan are Buddhism and Shinto.
 They are both heavily represented with beautiful shrines and temples in Kyoto.
-The buddhist temples have beautifully decorated gardens around them, making them really popular during the high season.
+The Buddhist temples have decorated gardens around them, making them popular during the high season.

 <div class="info tip">
-  <span>In short, temples are buddhist, while shrines are shinto.
-However, it is very common for local people to pray both in temples and shrines, as they don't consider themselves strictly buddhist or shinto</span>
+  <span>In short, temples are Buddhist, while shrines are Shinto.
+However, it is very common for local people to pray both in temples and shrines, as they don't consider themselves strictly Buddhist or Shinto</span>
 </div>

-Temples are recognized by the presense of **Buddha** statues either outside or inside the main building.
+Temples are recognized by the presence of **Buddha** statues either outside or inside the main building.
 Shrines are more open and don't have large closed buildings.
-They are easily recognizable by the **Torii** gates (usually painted in bright red) that you pass under, on your way to them.
+They are impossible to miss because of the **Torii** gates (usually painted in bright red) that you pass under, on your way to them.

 #### Buddhist Temples

-The Golden Temple, the Silver Temple, Kiyomizu-dera and Ryōan-ji are just a few of the most popular spots that should not be missed while in Kyoto.
-They are all buddhist temples, most of them belong to the Zen branch of buddhism.
+The Golden Temple, the Silver Temple, Kiyomizu-dera and Ryōan-ji are some of the most popular spots you should not be missed while in Kyoto.
+They are all Buddhist temples, most of them belonging to the Zen branch of Buddhism.

 <figure>
   <img src="/img/japan/kyoto-ryoan-ji.jpg" alt="">
   <figcaption>Beautiful garden arrangement at Ryoan-ji Temple.</figcaption>
 </figure>

 Make up your schedule so that you also have time to wander around lesser known temples.
 They usually offer a more relaxed and authentic visiting experience, without the crowds and the noise.
-While visiting the Arashiyama district, we randomly stopped at [Giouji Temple](https://goo.gl/maps/XXJb1AMS8CGPSSqHA), rarely found on tourist maps, and we were amazed by its beautiful garden.
+For example, while visiting the Arashiyama district, we randomly stopped at [Giouji Temple](https://goo.gl/maps/XXJb1AMS8CGPSSqHA).
+It is a temple rarely found on tourist maps, and we were amazed by its beautiful garden.
 We're pretty sure this is not an exception, so give it a try anywhere you are.

 #### Mount Kurama

-If you spend that extra day in Kyoto, we highly recommend a trip just outside the city, to **Mount Kurama**.
-There's a local train that takes you north of the city, in a heavily forested area.
+If you spend that extra day in Kyoto, we recommend a trip outside the city, to **Mount Kurama**.
+There's a local train that takes you up north, in a heavily forested area.

-Here you will find beautiful temples and shrines and a hiking trail up to **Kurama-dera Temple**, situated at the top of the mountain.
-Going over the mountain, you can reach the **Kifune Shrine**, another beautiful example of shinto architecture.
+Here you will find beautiful temples and shrines and a hiking trail up to **Kurama-dera Temple**.
+Going over the mountain, you can reach the **Kifune Shrine**, another beautiful example of Shinto architecture.

 #### Fushimi Inari

-Speaking of shrines, probably the most visited spot in Kyoto is the **Fushimi Inari Taisha** Shrine.
+Speaking of shrines, the most visited spot in Kyoto is the **Fushimi Inari Taisha** Shrine.
 This one is famous for its endless Torii gates that cover the pathways up and down the hill.

 <div class="info warning">
   <span>Make sure you plan enough time for Fushimi Inari, as the site is huge and there are a lot of stairs to go up and down</span>
 </div>

-And even though the site is huge, it is also super popular all day long, so expect to see a lot of people going up and down the stairs, trying to take the perfect shot though the gates.
+The entire site is super popular all day long, so expect to see a lot of people going up and down the stairs, trying to take the perfect shot though the gates.
 We mixed our trip to Mount Kurama with the visit to Fushimi Inari in the same day and it was a long and exhausting one!
-So make sure you plan enough time in between to fully enjoy the sights.
+So make sure you plan enough time in between to fully enjoy it.

 <figure>
   <img src="/img/japan/kyoto-fushimi-inari.jpg" alt="Looking through the red torri gates at Fushimi Inari">